opensafely/covid19-vaccine-coverage-tpp-emis/README.md

 * If you are interested in how we defined our variables, take a look at the [study definition](https://github.com/opensafely/covid19-vaccine-coverage-tpp-emis/blob/master/analysis/study_definition.py); this is written in python, but non-programmers should be able to understand what is going on there
 * All codelists used in defining varibables are available on [OpenCodelists](https://codelists.opensafely.org/).
 For this we used the national [COVID-19 Vaccination Uptake Reporting Specification developed by PRIMIS.](https://www.nottingham.ac.uk/primis/covid-19/covid-19.aspx)
 * We are updating this repo routinely as more data becomes available.
 The charts and tables that are in our preprint paper are [available here](https://github.com/opensafely/covid19-vaccine-coverage-tpp-emis/tree/2021-03-17/released_outputs/).
-We have made .csv files available here, with the data behind the tables and charts for inspection, further analysis and re-use by anyone as long as OpenSAFELY.org is credited and/or linked to.
+We have made .csv files available, with the data behind the tables and charts for inspection, further analysis and re-use by anyone as long as OpenSAFELY.org is credited and/or linked to.

 ## Data